MBCT courses – 8 weekly format

 - As we cultivate attitudes of interest and friendliness toward all of our experiences, whether pleasant or unpleasant, we learn skills for keeping our balance through life’s ups and downs, responding skilfully when difficulties arise, engaging with what is most important to us, and opening up to moments of joy, contentment, and gratitude.
 We learn to flourish.

 Our MBCT course teachers are fully trained and hold the OMC ‘Certificate of Competence to teach MBCT’.
 They are listed on the UK Network for Mindfulness-based Training Organisations website, which means they have been able to demonstrate (via an assessment process) that they meet the UK Good Practice Guidelines for Mindfulness-Based Teachers, i.e. they are suitably trained, committed to continuous professional development, hold appropriate insurance and are receiving supervision for their teaching.

 Marie Johansson, the MBCT course lead, says: “I feel incredibly fortunate to continue to be involved in delivering a programme that makes such a difference in people’s lives”.

 “The teachers were kind and gentle, very knowledgeable and had a sense of humour.”

 Is this the right course or the right time for me to attend?
-Attendance on MBCT courses Some issues have been found to limit or prevent people from benefitting from our public MBCT courses, please read this information carefully.
+Attendance on MBCT courses Please read this information carefully.

-Mindfulness Based Cognitive Therapy (MBCT) – Course Information: Please read this leaflet for further general MBCT information and, if you have booked onto one of the courses, prior to attendance.
+Mindfulness Based Cognitive Therapy for Life (MBCT-L) – MBCT-L Course Info: Please read this leaflet for further general MBCT-L information and, if you have booked onto one of the courses, prior to attendance.

 Please read the terms and conditions prior to booking: OMC Terms and Conditions